gluonhq/hello-gluon-ci/README.md

 It uses a version of [HelloGluon](https://github.com/gluonhq/gluon-samples/tree/master/HelloGluon), a Hello World application with Java 11+, JavaFX 15+, Gluon Mobile and GraalVM.
 For more details about Gluon Applications in general, please have a look at the [Gluon docs](https://docs.gluonhq.com) or the [other samples](https://gluonhq.com/developers/samples/).

-This sample focusses on the continuous integration using Github Actions on these platforms:
+This sample focuses on the continuous integration using Github Actions on these platforms:

 * Windows
 * MacOS